-The college's curriculum is organized around a core group of competencies based on residency competencies adopted by the Accreditation Council for Graduate Medical Education (ACGME).
+The college's curriculum is organized around a core group of competencies: service, care of patients, rationality, integration, professionalism, and transformation.
+The acronym is SCRIPT, and these are, with the exception of service, based on residency competencies adopted by the Accreditation Council for Graduate Medical Education (ACGME).